sfigg/commercialization-public/customize/desktop/customize-power-slider.md

 > [!Note]
 > Battery Saver is not available as a default slider mode.

-First, create a Windows provisioning answer file (WPAF).
-Manually edit your answer file to add the settings described below, and pass it to the Windows Imaging and Configuration Designer (WICD) command-line interface to create a provisioning package.
-See [Use the Configuration Designer command-line interface](https://msdn.microsoft.com/en-us/library/windows/hardware/dn916115(v=vs.85).aspx) for detailed instructions on this process.
+First, create a provisioning package using [Windows Configuration Designer](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-install-icd).
+You will then edit the customizations.xml file contained in the package to include your power settings.
+Use the XML file as one of the inputs to the Windows Configuration Designer command-line to generate either a provisioning package or a Windows image that contains the power settings.
+For information on how to use the Windows Configuration Designer CLI, see [Use the Windows Configuration Designer command-line interface](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-command-line).

 | Windows Provisioning path                 | Provisioning setting name                            | Values                                               |
 |:------------------------------------------|:-----------------------------------------------------|:-----------------------------------------------------|